 If you’re interested about how sweet potatoes held up against pumpkin for health and nutrition, check out my article, Pumpkin vs Sweet Potato: A Complete Comparison.

-Do Yukon Gold potatoes cook faster than Russet?
 Yukon Gold potatoes cook faster than Russet due to their smaller size.
-Boiling times for whole Yukon Gold potatoes is 15 to 20 minutes and 25 to 30 minutes for Russet potatoes.
+Boiling times for whole Yukon is 15 to 20 minutes and 25 to 30 minutes for a Russet.

-There are a few things you should consider before substituting these potatoes with each other.
+There are a few things you should consider before substituting them with each other.

-- Increased cooking times is recommended when substituting Russet for Yukon Gold potatoes.
+- Increased cooking times is recommended when substituting Russet for Yukon Gold.
 This is due to their larger size.

 - If you’re substituting Yukon Gold for Russet, remember shortening the cooking time.

-- The quantity of potato called for doesn’t change when substituting one potato for the other.
+- The quantity called for doesn’t change when substituting one for the other.

 Fried potatoes might include the following types of dishes: